The Justice Department could file a lawsuit against Google this month, overriding skepticism from its own top lawyers

 The competition inquiry, which began last year, focuses on Google’s sprawling search and advertising empire and the extent to which it harms rivals and consumers.
-Federal officials have sought to expedite their work in recent weeks, aiming to file a complaint ideally before the 2020 presidential election, said the two people, who spoke on the condition of anonymity to describe a law-enforcement proceeding.
+Federal officials have sought to expedite their work in recent weeks, aiming to file a complaint ideally before the 2020 presidential election, said the two people, who spoke on the condition of anonymity to describe a law enforcement proceeding.

-The fast-track timeline initially appeared to worry some career lawyers at DOJ: This summer, more than 30 attorneys communicated their thoughts in an informal poll about the probe, and the vast majority said at the time they were not ready to file a case yet against Google, according to a third person familiar with the matter.
+The fast-track timeline initially appeared to worry some career lawyers at the Justice Department: This summer, more than 30 attorneys communicated their thoughts in an informal poll about the probe, and the vast majority said at the time they were not ready to file a case yet against Google, according to a third person familiar with the matter.
 The person said they believed only two people at the time were on board with the idea.
-The DOJ has forged ahead with its work since then under Barr’s direction.
+The Justice Department has forged ahead with its work since then under Barr’s direction.

 The timeline illustrates the extent to which Barr has sought to mount one of the most high-profile assaults against big tech by the Trump administration.
-Key details about Barr’s involvement — and that fractious nature of the Google probe at the DOJ in Washington and throughout the U.S. — were first reported earlier Thursday by the New York Times.
+Key details about Barr’s involvement — and the fractious nature of the Google probe at the Justice Department in Washington and throughout the U.S. — were first reported earlier Thursday by the New York Times.

 A spokesman for Barr did not respond to a request for comment.
-DOJ declined to comment.
+The Justice Department declined to comment.
 Google declined to comment.

 An antitrust lawsuit against Google would mark the second major entanglement between the U.S. government and the tech giant over its corporate footprint.
-Federal regulators under former president Barack Obama similarly probed Google, but his administration ultimately concluded its investigation in 2013 without pursuing significant, structural changes at the Mountain View, Calif.-based behemoth, including a break up of the company.
+Federal regulators under former president Barack Obama similarly probed Google, but his administration ultimately concluded its investigation in 2013 without pursuing significant, structural changes at the Mountain View, Calif.-based behemoth, including a breakup of the company.

-Seven years later, U.S. officials have returned to the issue out of a broader concern that Google and its digital peers in Silicon Valley have become too big and powerful, making it more difficult for entrepreneurs to launch rival services and consumers to use the web without putting their digital livelihoods at risk.
-Amazon, Apple and Facebook have undergone similar scrutiny at either DOJ or its sister agency, the Federal Trade Commission, as well as on Capitol Hill, where lawmakers are exploring a rewrite of the country’s competition laws.
+Seven years later, U.S. officials have returned to the issue out of a broader concern that Google and its digital peers in Silicon Valley have become too big and powerful, making it more difficult for entrepreneurs to launch rival services and consumers to use the Web without putting their digital livelihoods at risk.
+Amazon, Apple and Facebook have undergone similar scrutiny at either the Justice Department or its sister agency, the Federal Trade Commission, as well as on Capitol Hill, where lawmakers are exploring a rewrite of the country’s competition laws.

 (Amazon CEO Jeff Bezos owns The Washington Post.)